facebookresearch/habitat-challenge/README.md

         ```
     1. Do not forget to add any other files you may need in the Docker, for example, we add the `demo.ckpt.pth` file which is the saved weights from the DD-PPO example code.

     1. The scaffold for this code can be found `agents/random_agent.py` and the code for policies trained with Habitat Baselines can be found in `agents/habitat_baselines_agent.py`.
-In this example, we only modify the final command of the docker: by adding the following args to submission.sh `--model-path demo.ckpt.pth --input-type rgbd`.
-The default submission.sh script will pass these args to the python script.
-You may also replace the submission.sh.

 1. Once your Dockerfile and other code is modified to your satisfaction, build it with the following command.
     ```bash